 Salesforce Sales Cloud

-Like Hubspot, Salesforce Sales Cloud is a pipeline management system with a few added features for website visitor identification.
+Like Hubspot, Salesforce Sales Cloud is a pipeline management system with a few added features to identify website visitors.
 In particular, it highlights what marketing campaign a lead came from and what effects that campaign has on the pipeline.
 That way, organizations can make informed decisions about where to invest their marketing budget.

 There are also some functions like